MAZterXP/testwolf/README.md

 Copyright © 2021 by ericvids.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License v2 ONLY, as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of either the original source code license agreement as published by id Software (LICENSE1) or the GNU General Public License v2 ONLY, as published by the Free Software Foundation (LICENSE2).

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the LICENSE files for more details.

-You should have received a copy of the GNU General Public License v2 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 About